fhamborg/Giveme5W/README.md

 4. `pip3 install -r requirements.txt`

 ### Use within your own code
 If you want to extract the 5Ws from a single article, have a look at the script `examples/fivew_single_article.py`.
+You can also run this script to see how Giveme5W works.
 ```
 $ python3 examples/fivew_single_article.py
 ```